 Using a Points System

-Whether you choose a signup, comment, photo or video contest structure, make sure that you can track use a points system, have different reward types, track entries/users, and winners.
+Whether you choose signup, comment, photo or video contest structure, make sure that you can track users with a points system, have different reward types, track entries/users, and winners.

 You may be wondering how to do a giveaway on Facebook.
 First, set up a business page for your brand if you haven’t already.

 Once your contest or Facebook giveaway has reached your desired term, choose a winner and promote the result.
 Here’s an example giveaway announcement:

 And here’s an example of a contest we ran with our client using VYPER to stage a truly impressive, viral e-commerce giveaway.